 Responsible travel is a hot item and that obviously is a good thing.
 So now and then I get people asking what I think about my carbon footprint flying so much around the world.
 And yeah I definitely wish it would be way less, but what can I do?
 Stop taking planes?
 That obviously is kind of impossible so I contributed in my own way for a more sustainable world by joining the Namibia wildlife conservation project Oana Flora & Fauna.

 Already more than 10 years ago on my first big trip around the world I volunteered at some projects while traveling in Central America.
-Recalling some of these experiences I actually realized I already participated in a big conservation project in Costa Rica, so Oana Flora & Fauna in Southeast Namibia was not my first.
+Recalling some of these experiences I actually realized I already participated in a big conservation project in Costa Rica, so Oana Namibia Nature Reserve Flora & Fauna in the deep Southeast of Namibia was not my first.

 When traveling in Costa Rica in 2008 I joined La Tortuga Feliz, a conservation project helping the endangered sea turtles on the Caribbean coast.
 I was stationed on a deserted island with about 10 youngsters working about 4 hours a day either in the hatchery helping little baby turtles hatch or collecting eggs from huge sea turtles coming on shore making their nests.
 An amazing time!
 If you have a chance to join a conservation project please do so!

-Travel to Namibia with this 1 week journey through the country and see the best tourist spots, including a tour discount code for Chameleon Safaris.
+Travel to Namibia with this 1 week itinerary for Namibia and see the best tourist spots, including a tour discount code for Chameleon Safaris.
 Or if you are a little more adventurous then try hitchhiking in Namibia.
 In the link you can find a video of how that went.
 Hilarious!

 Re-wilding Namibia’s farmland is the biggest mission two renowned conservationist are trying to achieve on the 45,000 hectare of land they secured.
 That is an area of 30 x 15 kilometers!
 For many decades this half mountainous half desert landscape used to be a playground for hunters, but those days are over now.
 The Oana Flora & Fauna project is doing everything they can to conserve this area and make it home again for endangered Namibia wildlife.